adnan2103/dentocare-angularJs/README.md

 ##Letting enter Age or DOB while creating new patient.

-##Adnan : Model for appointment treatment, Accordian for treatment page, save individual treatment, date format.
+##Adnan : Model for appointment treatment, Accordian for treatment page, save individual treatment, date format for treat start and last modified date.

+##All Treatment Page
+[We can fetch all treatments of logged in doctor with following details ] Filter/Sorting can be applied to any column.
+Treatment start, last modified, status(with Treatment Detail page link),Total Treatment Cost, Paid Amount, Pending Amount, Patient Name(Patient Detail page Link), Mobile no.

 ##Login Screen and All responsive UIs